Nicole Grohoski holds coastal Maine Senate district for Democrats

 Democrats held a strong advantage going into Election Day due to higher absentee voting.
 As of Monday, more than 1,500 registered Democrats had returned absentee ballots compared to 329 Republicans, according to the Maine secretary of state’s office.

 That helped buoy Grohoski, a two-term state representative from Ellsworth known as a strong critic of Central Maine Power Co. and a proponent of plans for the state to instead adopt a consumer-owned utility.
-Richard Holk, 78, of Sedgwick, cast his ballot for Grohoski on Tuesday.
+Richard Holk, 78, of Sedgwick cast his ballot for Grohoski on Tuesday.

 “She’s got experience and integrity,” he said.